AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - If nonzero, reading images with non-RGB color models (such as YCbCr) will return unaltered pixel values (versus the default OIIO behavior of automatically converting to RGB).
+   * - ``oiio:ioproxy``
+     - ptr
+     - Pointer to a ``Filesystem::IOProxy`` that will handle the I/O, for example by reading from memory rather than the file system.

 **Configuration settings for DPX output**